-The PJM community through its stakeholder process needs to proactively embark on an assessment of RPM to ensure potential state action objectivesout-of-market actions and RPM objectives are not at oddscompatible.
+The PJM community through its stakeholder process needs to proactively embark on an assessment of RPM, to the extent possible, to ensure potential state public policy initiatives and RPM objectives are not at odds.
 This collaborative effort will allow RPM to be more resilient in the face of this very foreseeable future.